Premiers Award for Victorian Senior of the Year

 Nominated by Gannawarra Shire Council

-Ms Barton’s worked to address a gap she identified in community transport for the elderly and disabled by initiating the ‘Bus Stop” campaign.
+Ms Barton’s worked to address a gap she identified in community transport for older people and people with disabilities by initiating the ‘Bus Stop” campaign.
 This led to the opening of an op-shop business and the purchase of an 11-seater bus and a wheelchair accessible car.
 Her referees are the CEO of Gannawarra Shire Council and the Secretary of Kerang Community Fundraisers Inc. Read more about Carol's story.

 Mrs Hazel Radley, 81